 Infringement actions and other intellectual property claims brought against Sarcos, whether with or without merit, may cause Sarcos to incur substantial costs and could place a significant strain on Sarcos' financial resources, divert the attention of management, and harm Sarcos' reputation.
 Sarcos cannot be certain that it will successfully defend against any allegations of infringement.
 If Sarcos is found to infringe another party's patents, Sarcos could be required to pay damages.
 Sarcos could also be prevented from selling its infringing products, unless Sarcos can obtain a license to use the technology covered by such patents or can redesign its products so that they do not infringe.
-A license may not be available on commercially reasonable terms or at all, and Sarcos may not be able to redesign its products at competitive prices or at all, and its business, prospects, financial condition and operating results could be harmed.
+A license may not be available on commercially reasonable terms or at all, and Sarcos may not be able to redesign its products to avoid infringement.
+In these circumstances, Sarcos may not be able to sell its products at competitive prices or at all, and its business, prospects, financial condition and operating results could be harmed.